All Episodes

 So why aren't they up in arms about it?

-So it basically went into a slush fund where it wasn't tracked and people were saying this equipment was disappearing.
+So it basically went into a slush fund where it wasn't tracked, and people were saying this equipment was disappearing.

-Uh so uh the lawyers basically said for these guys, one of these quotes is this is just how things have been done forever.
+So the lawyers basically said for these guys, one of these quotes is this is just how things have been done forever.

-This is why what experienced members of Congress expect to expedite things, they adjust the pricing.
+This is what experienced members of Congress expect.

 Do we know if they're able to put those hard drives back together and glean the information that was on there off them?

-Uh and the lawyer basically stood up and said, you know, we quote very strongly want to block you from reviewing the hard drive that was found in the laptop.
+And the lawyer basically stood up and said, you know, we, quote, very strongly want to block you from reviewing the hard drive that was found in the laptop, or in the backpack in that phone booth.

-And he's invoking attorney client privilege, which is like, first of all, he hadn't even been arrested.
+And he's invoking attorney-client privilege, which is like, first of all, he hadn't even been arrested.

-This was months prior to him getting arrested, and he had put this note by the laptop that said attorney client privilege.
+This was months prior to him getting arrested, and he had put this note by the laptop that said attorney-client privilege.

-And now they're saying as long as his lawyers choose to invoke this privilege, uh they don't want prosecutors to look at that laptop.
+And now they're saying as long as his lawyers choose to invoke this privilege, they don't want prosecutors to look at that laptop.

-Uh it does appear to be government property with her username on it.
+It does appear to be government property with her username on it.

 So where's Debbie Wasserman Schultz in all of this?